The Role of Adult and Community Education Providers in Sustaining

 The Australian ACE sector provides a great deal of value to support Australian democracy.
 Given the importance of education to democratic functioning, the sector’s expertise in education and training of vulnerable and disadvantaged groups – particularly through foundation skills of language, literacy and numeracy – means that we have a unique role in ensuring that Australian democracy thrives.

 Our sector also provides sustainable not-for-profit community-based institutions – some of which have operated continuously since 1913 – and these institutions provide the “glue” keeps communities functioning, ensuring the maintenance of community social capital.
+Confidence in society’s institutions is essential to maintain civic trust.

 Although universities are traditionally thought of as places of civics education, Australian vocational education and training (VET) probably has a much greater role, because of the VET sector’s engagement with lower socio-economic status (SES) students.
 Low SES students are particularly clustered in VET Certificates I and II, with higher SES students most prominent studying at Diploma level; see Table 1 below.